Twas The Night After Christmas: A Newfoundland Mummer Story

 I couldn’t be certain if ‘twas daughter or son.

-I put my hand to my head, the children looked ‘round,
+I scratched at my head, and the children looked ‘round,

-When in through the door The Mummer stepped with a bound.
+When in through the doorway a Mummer did bound.

 He was dress’d all in rags, from his head to his feet.